Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

-Each project is unique in terms of time, costs, team, stakeholders, deliverables, and technologies.
+Each project is unique regarding time, costs, team, stakeholders, deliverables, and technologies.
 The software development methodology should be chosen in accordance with these specific features but not because some framework is popular.

-I would like to help you decide which software development methodology to choose.
+I want to help you decide which software development methodology to choose.
 Together with Keenethics Project Managers, I have compiled this ultimate project management guide.
-Here, you will find out how to choose the development methodology which would suit your needs, resources, and interests best.
+Here, you’ll find out how to choose the best development methodology that suits your needs, resources, and interests.

 So, here is the plan of what I am going to talk about: